 - Lost in a Crowd: When the Joker shows up at the casino, he soon finds that all the card dealers and much of the staff are dressed in his clothes and wearing make-up and wigs to resemble him.
 This not only helps him escape Batman for a while (Bats accidentally accosts an employee whose makeup is particularly convincing), but also let him march right up to a blackjack table and start dealing.

-- Mythology Gag: When Batman opens the second folder involving Joker during his investigation of Kiaser's office, Joker's alias is Jack Napier, which was Joker's identity in Tim Burton's original film.
+- Mythology Gag: When Batman opens the second folder involving Joker during his investigation of Kaiser's office, Joker's alias is Jack Napier, which was Joker's identity in the 1989 film.note

 - Offscreen Villain Dark Matter: The casino being nearly bankrupt was the reason Kaiser set up the fraud in the first place.
 Yet, he was able to re-stylize the entire thing, papering over the "Camelot" wallpaper and coming up with all new costumes, attractions, and a giant laughing Joker head for the marquee, and do so in secret.